isha1210/isha1210/README.md

 - 👋 Hi, I’m @isha1210
 - 👀 I’m interested in working and exploring stuff in VLSI
 - 🌱 I’m currently learning skills required for a physical design engineer
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for summer internships in the USA ...
 - 📫 You can reach me on my email - 98ishagupta@gmail.com

 <!---